kemitchell/reviewers-edition-parse.js/README.md

 var assert = require('assert')
 ```

-The simplest reviewers edition has only an _edition_ number.
+The simplest Reviewers Edition has only an _edition_ number.
 This number
 is written followed by the lower-case letter "u".
 So "second edition"
 becomes `2e`: